 - Monitoring organ function, including kidney and liver health.

-- Ensuring neurological protection and assessing brain injury.
+- Ensuring neurological protection and accurately assessing brain injury are essential to achieving a favorable neurological outcome after cardiac arrest.

 ROSC and the Importance of Diagnosing and Treating Underlying Causes